elementumjs/component/docs/classes/component.md

 this static getter to return their component attribute definition.
 Like with the vanilla syntax, the attributes must be defined before component implementation occurs.
-It is because the attribute definition is required to be mappend on [Component.observedAttributes](component.md#observedattributes) and to listen for changes on it using [Component.attributeChangedCallback](component.md#attributechangedcallback).
+It is because the attribute definition is required to be mappend on {@link Component.observedAttributes} and to listen for changes on it using {@link Component.attributeChangedCallback}.

 **`readonly`**